 Would you please pray for travel mercy for me and for all participants to Lusaka, Zambia?
 Pray also that I will be an encouragement to the young digital practitioners I am going to interact with.

 Serving with you,

-I am third born out of 7 children [see picture above].
+I am the third born out of seven children [see picture above].
 My parents love and follow Jesus.
-At the age of 9, my teacher punished me severely because I didn’t do my homework.
-He repeatedly beat me and my legs bled.
+However, at the age of 9, my teacher punished me severely because I didn’t do my homework.
+He repeatedly beat me, and my legs bled.
 That day I decided not to go back to school again.

-My parents treated my legs for a couple of days and insisted I go back to school but I refused.
+My parents treated my legs for a couple of days and insisted I go back to school, but I refused.
 So my dad took me and left me at the school gate to enter.
-But I refused and unbeknown to my dad, I ended up going to the market or sometimes to church.
-Finally, one day my dad found me at church during school time and he realized that I was serious about not returning to that school.
+But I declined, and unbeknown to my dad, I ended up going to the market or sometimes to church.
+Finally, one day my dad found me at church during school time, and he realized that I was serious about not returning to that school.

 My family decided to send me to one of my aunties in a very rural place to keep up with my education where they thought I might like the simple life and school environment.
-But after enjoying it for some months, both my auntie and I caught malaria which nearly took my life.
-The rural clinic was dysfunctional and public transport was impossible due to the rainy season and there was no way to connect with my parents.
+But after enjoying it for some months, both my auntie and I caught malaria, which nearly took my life.
+Moreover, the rural clinic was dysfunctional, and public transport was impossible due to the rainy season, and there was no way to connect with my parents.

-We prayed for a miracle that a car would come to our village so we could be taken to a hospital.
-After a week, a truck came to the village to take some agricultural goods to neighboring towns and we were loaded as well.
+We prayed for a miracle that a car would come to our village to be taken to a hospital.
+After a week, a truck came to the town to grab some agricultural goods from neighboring villages, and we were loaded as well.
 We were rushed to my parent’s home and then to the hospital.
 After examining me, the doctors told my mom to go back home as there was no hope for me to recover.